 We were hooked!
 I visited a few other places for vegan food in Cartagena, but the passion of Samudra Govindas just kept drawing me back.
 Set lunches were different every day, with creative fresh juice concoctions and filling Colombian meals at a much lower price than most of the city’s local food haunts (around £3 per set meal).
 Evenings provided huge fresh juice smoothies – blueberry, mango, banana (to name a few), and large plates of fast food dishes; vegan hot dogs, vegan cheeseburgers, vegan shrimp cocktails and a Colombian style vegan poutine.

 The restaurant delivers simple aesthetics, doubling as a yoga centre and hostel.
-However, you’ll be delighted by the their quaint, colonial balconies, adorned with comfortable rattan chairs, and giving you premium people watching views above one of the main streets.
+However, you’ll be delighted by the their quaint, colonial balconies, adorned with comfortable rattan chairs and giving you premium people watching views from above one of the main streets.